swcarpentry/shell-novice/episodes/01-intro.md

 > ## Command not found
 > If the shell can't find a program whose name is the command you typed, it
-> will print an erorr message like:
+> will print an error message like:
 >
 > ~~~
 > $ ls-F